Surface Water Grants

 If you are thinking about applying for a grant, contact your local lake, streams or AIS biologist as early as possible.

-Every applicant* must submit a project pre-proposal to their regional biologist and environmental grants specialist by September 2.
-The pre-proposal is essentially a draft of sections 1, 2, 5 and 8 of the surface water grant application (Form 8700-284).
+Every applicant* must submit a project pre-application to DNRSurfaceWaterGrants@Wisconsin.gov by September 15.
+The pre-application is essentially a draft of sections 1, 2, 5 and 8 of the surface water grant application (Form 8700-284).
 Applicants should do their best to provide project information using the information they have available at that time.

 The Surface Water Grant Program supports surface water management from start to finish.
 Whether your organization is looking for help with outreach, data collection, planning, project design or implementation, we have a grant to help you.
 Your regional lake, streams or AIS biologist can help determine which program(s) might be best for your project.